cburggie/CBD2/README.md

 * characters start with a Tal and an Eth rune
 * Assassins and Barbarians start with a second weapon instead of a buckler

-### Experience.txt

-* the leveling slow-down after experience level 70 is no longer as steep

 ### CubeMain.txt

 * all ladder only recipes work in single player